Housing project helps South Africa's platinum miners escape shanty towns

 By Ed Stoddard

-RUSTENBURG South Africa South African platinum miner Vincent Nyeleka has just moved up in the world, leaving behind a cramped hovel that he rented for a new, three-bedroom house he can call his own.
+RUSTENBURG, South Africa, Sept 16 South African platinum miner Vincent Nyeleka has just moved up in the world, leaving behind a cramped hovel that he rented for a new, three-bedroom house he can call his own.

-Nyeleka's path to a middle class existence has been paved by a 2.8 billion rand (£157.8 million) housing project put together by his employer, platinum producer Royal Bafokeng Platinum (RBPJ.J), and the National Union of Mineworkers (NUM).
+Nyeleka's path to a middle class existence has been paved by a 2.8 billion rand ($255 million) housing project put together by his employer, platinum producer Royal Bafokeng Platinum , and the National Union of Mineworkers (NUM).

 Mining companies in South Africa have various social policies they are required to implement but this is the first that strives to give miners a shot at owning middle-class homes that for most would otherwise be beyond their wildest dreams.